benyoo5222/amazon-connect-starter-kit/README.md

 - Enabling Attachments [API - AssociateInstanceStorageConfig]
 - Enabling exporting Screen recordings [API - AssociateInstanceStorageConfig]
 - Enabling exporting Contact Evaluations [API - AssociateInstanceStorageConfig]
+- Enabling Email by Service Role [Manual - It looks like the ARN format it's looking for is role/service-role/ which is only supported through the console]
 - Enabling exporting Email messages [API - AssociateInstanceStorageConfig]
+- Associating Email Domain with Connect Instance [API - CreateIntegrationAssociation + SES_IDENTITY]
 - Enable Outbound Campaigns V2 [API - StartInstanceOnboardingJob]
 - Enable Automated Interaction Logs [Not Supported & Not in Docs but uses UpdateInstanceAttribute API with AUTOMATED_INTERACTION_LOG type]
 - Integrating Domain with Voice ID [API - CreateIntegrationAssociation](Use the Domain created in the template)